OpenDrupal/archived-opendrupal-drupal-fundamentals/readme.md

 # OpenDrupal Drupal Fundamentals course
-This course is part of the [Open Drupal curriculum](https://opendrupal.github.io).
+This course is part of the [OpenDrupal curriculum](https://opendrupal.github.io).

 Laying the groundwork for your Drupal knowledge.
 This course covers the most important parts of Drupal core and gets you started with building a Drupal website.